intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

-At a high level, DAP uses a combination of cryptographic protection (in the form of secret sharing amongst non-colluding servers) to establish two contexts: an "upload context" between clients and non-colluding aggregation servers wherein aggregation servers possibly learn client identity but nothing about their individual measurement reports, and a "collect context" wherein a collector learns aggregate measurement results and nothing about individual client data.
+At a high level, DAP uses a combination of cryptographic protection (in the form of secret sharing amongst non-colluding servers) to establish two contexts: an "upload context" between clients and non-colluding aggregation servers (in which the servers are separated into "Helper" and "Leader" roles) wherein aggregation servers possibly learn client identity but nothing about their individual measurement reports, and a "collect context" wherein a collector learns aggregate measurement results and nothing about individual client data.

 ~~~ aasvg